 Why are class actions important

-Class action lawsuits can change how an organization operates, how a company does business, industry standards, laws and more.
+Class action lawsuits can compensate injured victims, hold wrongdoers accountable, change how an organization operates, affect how a company or an industry does business, and much more.
 The most famous example of a class action lawsuit that has brought about dramatic changes was Brown v.
-Board of Education, the case that ended racial segregation in schools and ultimately brought about the end of Jim Crow in the south.
+Board of Education, the case that ended racial segregation in schools.

 Class action lawsuits have compelled the government, banks, manufacturers and other organizations to change their practices, policies and behavior.
 Class action areas include: